-If our product candidates are associated with undesirable side effects or have unexpected characteristics in preclinical studies or clinical trials when used alone or in combination with other approved products or investigational new drugs we may need to interrupt, delay or abandon their development to more narrow uses or subpopulations in which the undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective.
+If our product candidates are associated with undesirable side effects or have unexpected characteristics in preclinical studies or clinical trials when used alone or in combination with other approved products or investigational new drugs we may need to interrupt, delay or abandon their development or limit development to more narrow uses or subpopulations in which the undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective.
 Treatment-related side effects could also affect patient recruitment or the ability of enrolled subjects to complete the clinical trial or result in potential product liability claims.
 Any of these occurrences may prevent us from achieving or maintaining market acceptance of the affected product candidate and may harm our business, financial condition and prospects significantly.
 For example, while we have not observed similar results in toxicology studies for exarafenib, during toxicology studies in cynomolgus monkeys for one of our prior generation RAF product candidates, moribund terminations of two monkeys in our high dose cohorts occurred.
 Although we have initiated Phase 1 clinical trials for our RAF and FGFR programs, we have limited experience dosing exarafenib and KIN-3248 in humans, we have not yet initiated clinical trials for any of our other product candidates, and it is likely that there will be side effects associated with use of our product candidates as is typically the case with oncology drugs.
-Our Phase 1 KN-8701 clinical trial evaluating exarafenib includes dose escalation, which could include the occurrence of adverse events in the clinical trials could be present in our other current or future clinical trials.
+Our Phase 1 KN-8701 clinical trial evaluating exarafenib includes dose escalation, which could include the occurrence of adverse events in the clinical trial.
+Similar risks could be present in our other current or future clinical trials.
 Moreover, results of our preclinical studies or clinical trials could reveal a high and unacceptable severity and prevalence of these or other side effects or adverse events.
-In such an event, our clinical trials could be suspended or terminated and the FDA, EMA or comparable foreign regulatory authorities
+In such an event, our clinical trials could be suspended or terminated and the FDA, EMA or comparable foreign regulatory authorities could order us to cease further development of or deny approval of our product candidates for any or all targeted indications.